UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 </tbody>
 </table>

-Notes: No?
-What about if I showed you the commonly used numerical summaries of the data?
+Notes: What about if I showed you the commonly used numerical summaries of the data?
 Tough luck, all the summary statistics in the table below are **the same** for each of these four set.

 ---